Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model

 \paragraph{Incompressible Navier-Stokes.}

 The Navier–Stokes equations govern the dynamics of fluid flow and serve as fundamentals for fluid simulations.
 It considers both the mass conservation and the momentum of fluid parcels.

 where $\mathbf{u}$ is the velocity field, $\nu$ is the dynamic viscosity ($\nu=0.01$ in PDEBench), $\rho$ is the fluid density (which is constant in incompressible Navier-Stokes), $p$ is the fluid pressure.
-We also have $\nabla \cdot \mathbf{u}=0$ due to the compressibility.
+We also have $\nabla \cdot \mathbf{u}=0$ due to the incompressibility.

 \paragraph{Compressible Navier-Stokes.}

 The compressible Navier-Stokes equations differ from the incompressible version by accounting for variations in density, pressure, and temperature.
 The equations include both the conservation of mass (the continuity equation) and conservation of energy, in addition to the momentum conservation equation in the incompressible version.